chef-boneyard/chef-provisioning-aws/README.md

 The available parameters for `load_balancer_options` can be viewed in the [aws docs](http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/ELB/Client.html#create_load_balancer-instance_method).

-If you wish to enable sticky sessions, pass a `sticky_sessions` key to the `load_balancer_options` and specify a cookie name.
+If you wish to enable sticky sessions, pass a `sticky_sessions` key to the `load_balancer_options` and specify a cookie name and the ports that should be sticky.
 In the above example, it would look like this:

 ```ruby
 machine 'test1'